cjlarose/weiqi.js/README.md

       Seq [ ".", ".", ".", ".", ".", ".", ".", ".", "." ] ]
 ```

-Alternatively, you can retrieve the board state as a stanrard JavaScript Array.
+Alternatively, you can retrieve the board state as a standard JavaScript Array.

 ```javascript
 > game.getBoard().toArray()